rspack-contrib/html-rspack-plugin/README.md

 ```

 The `templateContent` can also access all `templateParameters` values.
-⚠️ **`templateContent` does not allow to use webpack loaders for your template and will not watch for template file changes**
+⚠️ **`templateContent` does not allow to use Rspack loaders for your template and will not watch for template file changes**

 **rspack.config.js**